 Hafeez agrees: "Any time you can engage the senses it will soothe anxiety.
 Lavender is a soothing scent, as is rose, coconut, sweet orange, and jasmine."
 Cult-favorite products like Kopari Coconut Melt ($28), Glossier Priming Moisturizer Rich ($35), Fresh Rose Floral Toner ($40), Mūn Aknari Brightening Youth Serum ($110), and Odacité Jojoba-Lavender Serum Concentrate ($36) are great therapeutic options.

 If a shower is part of your usual morning routine, that practice can be helpful as well.
 A scientific study from the Virginia Commonwealth University School of Medicine found a cold shower in the morning can stimulate a certain part of the brain, called the locus coeruleus, where the chemical that fosters depression and anxiety is formed.

 Another factor that goes along with applying makeup is natural light.
 It's best to do it next to a window or in a well-lit area.
 Well, a study published in the Biological Psychiatry Journal proved the importance of exposure to light in the morning in order to trigger a region of the brain that allows you to better handle anxiety-inducing experiences.
 Another win for your morning routine.

-A study in the BMC Psychiatry Journal explains that cognitive behavioral therapy is a good first step in treating anxiety.
+A study in the BMC Psychiatry journal explains that cognitive-behavioral therapy is a good first step in treating anxiety.
 Essentially, it helps to foster an overall mindfulness towards yourself and your feelings.
 Moreover, it further proves that self-care practices are important and effective in the treatment of anxiety.
-Rituals, like washing your face, massaging your skin, and applying makeup, are all great ways to take care your skin while also taking care of your mind.
+Rituals, like washing your face, massaging your skin, and applying makeup, are all great ways to take care of your skin while also taking care of your mind.